skycoin/skycoin/docker/images/dev-vscode/README.md

 # Skycoin development *vscode* image

 This image has the necessary tools to build, test, edit, lint and version the Skycoin source code.
-It comes with Visual Studio Code installed, along with some plugins to ease go development and version control with git.
+It comes with Visual Studio Code installed and some extensions to speed up Skycoin development.

 # How use this image